CounterpartyXCP/counterparty-core/docs/API.rst

    :param integer expiration: The number of blocks for which the order should be valid.
    :param integer fee_required: The miners' fee required to be paid by orders for them to match this one; in BTC; required only if buying BTC (may be zero, though).
    :param integer fee_provided: The miners' fee provided; in BTC; required only if selling BTC (should not be lower than is required for acceptance in a block)
-   :param boolean unsigned: To sign and publish the transaction (i.e. ``source`` must be an address in the local wallet), set this parameter to ``false``.
-Otherwise, set to ``true`` to return the unsigned OP_RETURN raw transaction, hex encoded.
-Or, to get an unsigned multisig transaction, specify the public key string instead of ``true``.
+   :param boolean multisig: See :ref:`this section <multisig_param>`.
-   :return: If ``unsigned`` is set to ``false``, the transaction is signed and committed, and the hash of the transaction is returned on success.
-Otherwise, the raw transaction (be it OP_RETURN or multisig) is returned as a hex encoded string.
+   :return: The unsigned hex-encoded transaction in either OP_RETURN or multisig format.
+See :ref:`this section <multisig_param>`.

-.. _do_send:
+.. _create_send:

-do_send
+create_send
 ^^^^^^^^^^^^^^

-.. py:function:: do_send(source, destination, quantity, asset, unsigned=false)
+.. py:function:: create_send(source, destination, quantity, asset, multisig=true)

    Send XCP or a user defined asset.